 Towards intelligent and flexible production

 In Industry 4.0, production and state-of-the-art information and communication technology interlock.
 The driving force behind this development is the rapidly increasing digitisation of the economy and society.
 Production and logistics processes between companies in the same production process are intelligently linked to make production even more efficient and flexible.

 Overall, the profitability of production can be increased, the competitiveness of industry strengthened and the flexibility of production raised.

 What does that mean specifically for Brückner Maschinenbau?

-In many places in the company, digitalisation is being worked on.
+In many places in the company, digitisation is being worked on.
 This influences our daily work as well as the further development of our products.
 SAP for order processing, CRM for customer management, engineering base in the cooperation between mechanics and electrics or EDI for the electronic order processing between us and suppliers are just a few internal tools with which we try to get complex contexts under control.
 Easy Operation (EOP), Decentralised Electrical Engineering / Intelligence, Machine Condition Monitoring (MCM) and the increasing number of assistance systems for plant control can be cited as examples of our lines.

 Currently, among others, we are working on:

 - Line technology and customer requirements: decentralised intelligence (permit and ensure acceptance with dry running in pre-assembly).

 - Supply chain from engineering to assembly: Automatic requirements planning based on scenario simulations as well as a digital identification number for all materials

 - Continuous customer support via digital service platform with various modules such as remote platform, spare parts catalog and a service app.